franciscop/server/docs/tutorials/upload-files/README.md

-## Create account
+## Installation

 Head over [to Cloudinary website](https://cloudinary.com/) and create a new account with "Sign up for Free":

 [![Cloudinary Signup](./img/signup.png)](https://cloudinary.com/)

 You can skip the setup without any problem **but you have to confirm the email** for it to work.
 Afterwards your account is ready to go!
-Let's integrate it into server.js.

-## Installation
+Have a look [at the full documentation for Node.js](https://cloudinary.com/documentation/node_integration), but we will be using the very basics in this tutorial.

+You will also need to [install and run MongoDB locally](https://docs.mongodb.com/manual/installation/).
+Make sure that it is installed correctly by running `mongod --version`.

-After [getting started](https://serverjs.io/tutorials/getting-started/) we install server.js and the packages we'll be using:
+With those dependencies out of the way and after [getting started](https://serverjs.io/tutorials/getting-started/) we install server.js and the packages we'll be using:

 ```js
 npm install server cloudinary mongoose time-ago
 ```

-You will also need to [install and run MongoDB locally](https://docs.mongodb.com/manual/installation/).
-Make sure that it is installed by running `mongod --version`.
-For Cloudinary [here is the full documentation for Node.js](https://cloudinary.com/documentation/node_integration) but we will be using the very basics in this tutorial.

 Since we are [handling our secrets](https://serverjs.io/documentation/options/#environment) correctly (right?), we edit our `.env` to add: